-The Patuxent River Commission and the Maryland Office of State Planning developed the Patuxent River Policy Plan (State Policy Plan) in cooperation with all seven Patuxent watershed counties.
+The Patuxent River Commission and Maryland Office of State Planning developed the Patuxent River Policy Plan (State Policy Plan) in cooperation with all seven Patuxent watershed counties.
 This Policy Plan was approved by these counties, including Montgomery County, and the General Assembly in 1984.
-The seven watershed counties and the General Assembly have agreed to accord special management and planning consideration to the lands bordering the streams in the Patuxent watershed.
+The seven watershed counties and Maryland General Assembly have agreed to accord special management and planning consideration to the lands bordering the streams in the Patuxent watershed.
 By approving the State Policy Plan, Montgomery County, along with other participating counties, has agreed with the recommendation to develop and implement the primary management area approach to watershed protection.

 Based on the recommendations of the State Policy Plan, a conceptual primary management area (PMA) has been proposed for the streams within the Patuxent watershed in Montgomery County.
-Using the State Policy Plan as a guide, the Montgomery County Department of Park and Planning is proposing a set of criteria and guidelines to be applied to local development reviews.
-These guidelines could be amended by a joint watershed management policy planning effort between Howard County, Montgomery County, Prince George's County, WSSC, and the M-NCPPC.
+Using the State Policy Plan as a guide, the Montgomery County Planning Department and Department of Parks created a set of criteria and guidelines to be applied to local development reviews.
 The State Policy Plan criteria for designating a PMA are not regulatory standards.
 Rather, they provide general guidance for developing locally enforceable criteria suited to local conditions.
-The State Policy Plan contains ten major recommendations to direct land use planning and management toward watershed protection.
-For a complete list of the Policy Plan's ten recommendations, see Appendix D. Montgomery County's PMA Guidelines for the Patuxent River Watershed specifically address four of the ten recommendations put forth in the Policy Plan.
+The State Policy Plan contains 10 major recommendations to direct land use planning and management toward watershed protection.
+For a complete list of the Policy Plan's 10 recommendations, see Appendix D. Montgomery County's PMA guidelines for the Patuxent River watershed, described below, specifically address four of the 10 recommendations put forth in the Policy Plan.
 These include State Policy Plan recommendations: